'Greywater' is wastewater from:

 - washing machines

-Greywater does not include water from toilets, urinals or bidets.
+Greywater does not include water from toilets, urinals, bidets or kitchen sinks.

 How can I re-use greywater?

 Whilst re-using domestic greywater on your garden and pot-plants can save many litres of potable water each day, risks of illness and/or pollution must be minimised.
 The following advice is provided for the safe reuse of greywater:

 Due to health risks greywater must be used directly and not stored